 (Source: Flickr / tachidin)

-A vintage photograph of pilgrims at the shrine of Our Lady of Guadalupe, Mexico City.
+A 1940s photo souvenir from the basilica of Our Lady of Guadalupe, Mexico City.

-An 18th century Mexican painting of Our Lady of Guadalupe with four apparition scenes and the sanctuary in Mexico City.
+An 18th century Mexican painting of Our Lady of Guadalupe and four scenes from the apparition story.

 A 19th century retablo of the Soul of Mary, a popular Mexican theme.
 The white dove represents the Holy Spirit.

 A vintage postcard of one of the entrance gates to the sanctuary of Our Lady of Guadalupe in Mexico City.